AG7GN/nexus-utilities/README.md

 	Exec=sh -c '/usr/local/bin/trim-fldigi-log.sh "2 weeks ago";PULSE_SINK=fepi-playback PULSE_SOURCE=fepi-capture fldigi --config-dir /home/pi/.fldigi-left -title "Fldigi (Left Radio)" --flmsg-dir /home/pi/.nbems-left'

-## watchdog tnc
+## watchdog tnc script

-This script is run via cron.
+`watchdog-tnc.sh` runs via cron.
 It launches tnc.sh and restarts it automatically if it stops for some reason.
 It is intended for use when [tnc.sh](#tnc.sh) is run in one of the APRS modes.
 The script takes one argument, which it passes on to tnc.sh as the "mode" argument.
 These are examples of entries you could use in crontab (only ONE can be used at one time):

 	# This one digipeats only - no internet
 	*/2 * * * * /usr/local/bin/watchdog-tnc.sh digi >/dev/null 2>&1